oplS17projects/FP4-Proposal/README.md

 **not done yet** links and dates are from a year ago

-The project proposal includes these components:
+## tl;dr

-1. A repository for the team project
+1. Create a repository in this organization for your project
-2. A `README.md` file in this repository, which is the project plan
+2. Author a `README.md` file in this repo, which is the project plan
-3. A new entry of your project title and partners
-4. A 3-slide slide deck to be presented in class
+3. Make 3-slide slide show to be presented in class
+4. Enter project details into a new [Google form][projform]
+5. Make a 0.0 release of your project (tagging `@fgmart`)

 ## Due Date
 * Sun 2016-04-02 at 11p